pyphs/pyphs/README.rst

 1. Inputs are netlist description of network systems (very similar to SPICE netlists).
 2. The associated graphs are analyzed to produce the system's dynamics equations in the PHS formalism.
 3. Simulations (i.e. numerical solving of DAE equations) are performed based on a variety of numerical methods (can be extended with new ones).
-4. The corresponding C++ simulation code is automatically generated and called from python (can also be used in biger applications).
+4. The corresponding C++ simulation code is automatically generated and called from python (can also be used in bigger applications).
 5. LaTeX description files can be generated (for documentation, publication, etc.).

 ![alt text](https://pyphs.github.io/pyphs/figures/synopsys.png)